How much internet speed do you need? That depends on how you plan on using your internet connection.

 How do I find the cheapest internet option in Oakland?

-With a total of 43 internet providers in Oakland—14 residential providers and 29 business providers—customers have many different options when it comes to choosing an internet service.
-AT&T Internet, XFINITY from Comcast and Raw Bandwidth Communications offer some of the lowest prices packages, with some plans starting at only $29.99/month.
+With a total of 26 internet providers in Oakland—11 residential providers and 15 business providers—customers have many different options when it comes to choosing an internet service.
+XFINITY from Comcast, Raw Bandwidth Communications and AT&T Fiber offer some of the lowest prices packages, with some plans starting at only $19.99/month.

 Cheapest internet in Oakland